chaturvedisunidhi8/Learning-Log/Prompt_Engg.md

 <br>

 <h4>What is Tokenization </h4>
-Tokenization is the process of breaking down the sentence of text into smaller units calles tokens.
+Tokenization is the process of breaking down the sentence of text into smaller units calles tokens.<br>
+AI reads Tokens not the words.<br>

+<h4>Tokenization process :</h4>
+word: Playing ->It will be broken in two tokens i)Play ii)ing
+word: Transformation -> i)Trans ii) form iii)ation